geetha165/World-Layoffs-SQL-EDA-and-Data-Cleaning/README.md

 - Standardized inconsistent formatting (e.g., date formats, casing)
 - Filtered invalid or unrealistic entries
 - Converted Excel sheet into a usable SQL table

+ ## 📊 EDA Highlights
+- Total layoffs by country, year, and company
+- Layoffs by industry and headcount
+- Top 10 companies with highest layoffs
+- Time-based trends in layoffs
+- Percentage calculations and aggregations